 So, when you browse your EPG on a supported device, you will see a small “Play” icon on past programmes that are still available to watch on-demand.
-(Most programmes are only available for 30 days after their original broadcast – but there’s usually a longer window on BBC iPlayer).
+(Many catch-up programmes are only available for 30 days after their original broadcast – but there’s usually a longer window on BBC iPlayer).

 Freeview Play also showcases its offerings on a dedicated channel – 100 – where you can see recommended on-demand programmes and channels that might interest you.
 In addition, you can search for specific content among, which is handy when you know what you want to watch.

 While the regular, over-the-air Freeview has more than 80 live tv channels, Freeview Play only supports these on-demand services:

 - BBC iPlayer: The BBC’s streaming video app, with content from all across the BBC brand, as well as live TV channels.
 Most programmes are now available up to a year following their original broadcast, but some are still only available for 30 days.

 - ITV Hub: Content from all of ITV’s channels, usually up to 30 days after the original broadcast (Later this year, ITV Hub will be turning into ITVX).